For sellers

 02

 Laura walks the home with you.
-She flags the cosmetic refreshes that pay back, the repairs that buyers will catch in inspection, and the staging moves that lift the photo set.
+She flags the cosmetic refreshes that pay back, the repairs an inspector will catch, and the staging opportunities that will give the best showing results.

 03